steverusso/lockbook-x/c_interface_v2/README.md

   members and constants with `LB_`.
 * no lazy static state: `init` returns an instance of `Core` as a raw pointer which should be the first argument to any core function call.
-* incorrect UUID strings will return unexpected errors instead of crashing.
+* [UUIDs are passed as 16 byte array values over FFI](https://github.com/steverusso/lockbook-x/pull/8) instead of as strings that panic if they can't be parsed.

 ## Missing endpoints